amfibiya17/amfibiya17/README.md

 I am a Software Engineer and recent graduate of the highly selective programming bootcamp [Makers Academy](https://makers.tech/).

-I have Bachelor’s degree in Mathematics with Management and background in finances, customer services and logistics, which I have done for the past 6 years.
+I have a Bachelor’s degree in Mathematics with Management and have worked in finances, customer services and logistics over the past 6 years.

 As a graduate of the Makers Academy, I now have the skills to build full stack applications using JavaScript and Ruby.
 I am trained in OOP, TDD, pair programming and agile processes.